markyt/cs2-website/README.md

 # cs2-website
- ive created this project for school related, but this is the next step of my journey, right now i'm currently finishing off learning java
+ I've created this project for school, but this is the next step of my journey,